joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/23/nyregion/who-is-darializa-avila-chevalier.html

 **Darializa Avila Chevalier, a Mamdani Ally, Ousts Espaillat in Primary**\
 `The 32-year-old activist built a robust ground game powered by support from Mayor Zohran Mamdani.
-She will double the number of democratic socialists in Congress.`\
+She would double the number of democratic socialists in Congress.`\
 https://www.nytimes.com/2026/06/23/nyregion/ny13-darializa-avila-chevalier-espaillat.html

 ****\